SpikeHD/RogueTop/README.md

   cargo tauri build --features offline
   ```

-your built files will be in the `src-tauri/target` directory.
+Your built files will be in the `src-tauri/target` directory.

 # TODO